-2) equity operations, \ Share trading, 3) unit cost; b) bank that acts as an intermediary between 4) cost base; companies and the investing public; 5) niche; c) bringing together of two or more companies, as in a 6) parent company; merger; 7) retail banking; d) provision of basic banking services to individuals 8) investment bank; and companies; 9) commercial bank; e) place in the market for a specialised product or service; f) company which owns more than 50% of another company; g) total cost divided by the number of items that are handled; h) large size providing the means for costs to be minimised; i) bank involved in international trade and corporate banking.
+- a) division of a bank that deals with share issues and share trading; - b) bank that acts as an intermediary between companies and the investing public; - c) bringing together of two or more companies, as in a merger; - d) provision of basic banking services to individuals and companies; - e) place in the market for a specialised product or service: - f) company which owns more than 50% of another company; - g) total cost divided by the number of items that are handled;

+- h) large size providing the means for costs to be minimised; - i) bank involved in international trade and corporate banking.

 Ex.
-2. Find a we ord or phrase in the text that has similar meaning.
-1) people or co mpanies who compete to win something contenders 2) temporary pł nase when everybody wants to merge m m.
-3) merger or ta keover between companies in different countries c b. d 4) principle that the larger a company is, the lower its average costs are e of s)
+2. Find a word or phrase in the text that has similar meaning.

+1) people or companies who compete to win something contenders 2) temporary phase when everybody wants to merge m m 3) merger or takeover between companies in different countries c b d 4) principle that the larger a company is, the lower its average costs are e of s expand reduce scale back sh rink stretch spiral decline fall Words me aning to g et bigger Wor ds meanir g to get smaller expan d r educe